CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 	The dict variant of the input could be used in conjunction with [defining common values that can be reused in multiple places](#reusable-definitions), for example.

+    If the value of `value` is a single-item `dict`, it must have one of the following keys and value *val*, based on which the real input value (`str`) is generated as follows:

+    -   `python`: the value returned by the Python 3 function whose body is *val*; the function has no arguments.
+    -   `shell`: the standard output produced by the shell command line *val*.
+The shell used is the default shell.
+The command line is executed in the temporary directory to which input and output files are generated (although they do not exist at this stage) and with the environment variables specified in `envvars`.

     For all keys except `name`, `args`, `shell` and `transform`, the value for the key may be a list of values of the indicated type,